mitex-rs/mitex/README.md

 - [ ] Pass command specification to MiTeX plugin dynamically.
 With that you can define a typst function `let myop(it) = op(upright(it))` and then use it by `\myop{it}`.
 - [ ] Package support, which means that you can change set of commands by telling MiTeX to use a list of packages.
-- [ ] More text mode support, enabling the rendering entire LaTeX documents in Typst!
+- [ ] Better text mode support, such as figure and description environments.

 ## Differences between MiTeX and other solutions